 end Unbounded_Stacks;

-The implementation of this package spec appears in a separate file:
+Next, the package body, in a separate file:

 package body Unbounded_Stacks is